murar8/stm32-HD44780/README.md

 -   `STM32WB`
 -   `STM32WL`

-Here are a couple of ways to define such symbols:
+Here are a couple of ways to define one of these symbols:

 ### Define a symbol in your preprocessor settings